 In NSW high schools, languages is a key learning area.

-We have been teaching Japanese at Dulwich High School since 1991.
+Our school has taught Japanese since 1991.
 Many of our graduates have gone on to tertiary study, travel and employment in which Japanese has been a focus.

 Japanese has become an important language in Australia.
 Japan is a major trading partner and due to our strengthening trade, tourism, business and cultural links, students having some knowledge of the language and culture have a definite advantage in finding employment.